SSXModding/bigfile/README.md

 ## bigfile

-A C++ library for reading data from Electronic Arts BIG archives.
+A C++ library for reading data from Electronic Arts BIGF and COFB archives.

-Usage examples are available in the src/examples directory.
+Also provides code for working with EA RefPack compressed data.

 ## Building

 ### Requirements

-  * A standards-compliant C++17 compiler
+  * A standards-compliant C++17 compiler (Even MSVC will work)
   * Git